DataSQRL/datasqrl.github.io/docs/reference/sqrl/learn.md

 This command executes docker-compose with the template generated by the DataSQRL compiler in the `build/deploy` directory.
 It starts all the engines and deploys the produced deployments artifacts of the compiled data pipeline to the engines to run the entire data pipeline.

 The API server which is exposed at `localhost:8888/`. <br />
 You can now access the API and execute queries against it to test your script and the compiled data pipeline.
-See the [API access documentation](../../api/overview#query) for more details.

 Use the keystroke `CTRL-C` to stop the running data pipeline.
 This will stop all engines gracefully.